 SCK cycles are measured (counted) in the same way as in SDR commands, from one falling edge of SCK to the next falling edge of SCK.
-In mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of SCK because SCK is already low at the beginning of a command.
+In mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of CS# to the first falling edge of SCK because SCK is already low at the beginning of a command.

-Figure 6 SPI DDR modes supported
+Figure 8 SPI DDR modes supported

-3.2 Command protocol
+4.2 Command protocol

-All communication between the host system and S25FL512S memory device is in the form of units called commands.
+All communication between the host system and S25FL128S and S25FL256S memory devices is in the form of units called commands.